 $100,000 / $1,000,000 = 0.10 (10%)

 According to this example, this RV park’s Cap Rate would be 10%.
 Essentially, your NOI would cover one-tenth of the property value’s total cost.

 Undoubtedly, calculating your possible Cap Rate is a simple and helpful way to judge an RV park’s potential ROI on a cash purchase.
 However, be aware that Cap Rate is only a surface-level calculation.
 Additional research and due diligence are necessary before buying an RV park.

 On top of everything outlined above, there are also several important factors to remember when investing in an RV park.
-Firstly, when you purchase an RV park, you must make sure you have competent on-site management.
-As is the case with any property, having less than top-notch management will negatively impact your investment.
+First, when you purchase an RV park, you must make sure you have competent on-site management.
+As is the case with any investment property, having less than top-notch management will negatively impact your investment.

 Pros and Cons of Owning an RV Park

 Owning an RV park has many advantages.
 More Americans than ever own RVs, so there’s already a built-in base of customers.
 Purchasing an RV park means you’re getting in on an already growing market (with even more potential for growth in the coming decade).
 On top of that, RV parks tend to offer higher yields to owners that other commercial property investments.
 As stated above, investors can expect a 10% to 20% return on investment.
 Lastly, as an RV park owner, you’re providing a great spot for people to relax and enjoy leisure time.

 At the same time, owning and RV park does come with some disadvantages.
 For starters, an RV park is actually part of the hospitality industry.
 This means you’re not just investing in commercial real estate; you’re investing in an industry that requires special skills.
 If you do choose to operate the property yourself, then doing so profitably requires a significant investment of time.
 If you don’t plan to operate it yourself, then you need a skilled and experienced management team.
 Without a quality on-site management team, your investment will suffer.